OJackson1/To-Do-List-project/README.md

 ## Acknowledgments

-* Thanks to Nick Alan and Vinesh for all the help
+* Thanks to Nick, Alan and Vinesh for all the help